otmanesabir/otmanesabir/README.md

-# Hi there, I'm OT (or Otmane but if you can pronounce it right).
+# Hi there, I'm OT (or Otmane if you can pronounce it right).

 ## I'm a Software Engineer and Computer Science BSc.
 Graduate